 Mounting a kart seat is often simply looked at as driver comfort.
 Even the most experienced of drivers can find fitting a new seat a daunting task.
 This is because it requires a reasonable amount of precision, and it is an important part of the kart for several reasons.

 So how do you mount a kart seat?
-By following these 9 steps, you should have your go-kart’s seat installed within 15 minutes:
+9 quick steps to mounting a go-kart seat are:

 - Have your kart stood on a trolley